nubs01/pushbullet_tools/README.md

 pbmsg config YOUR_PUSHBULLET_API_TOKEN
 ```
 This will store your API token using your user's local python keyring.
+Some setups may also require an additional install.
+If config fails due to no available keyrings backend being found.
+Use: `pip install keyrings.alt`

 ## Command-line Usage
 ```bash